 - Case and contact management.
 The source of infection for confirmed COVID-19 cases is identified and individuals who might have been exposed are asked to self-isolate.
 This containment strategy is a proven way of controlling outbreaks. - Outbreak management.
 People displaying symptoms are tested and if positive are required to self-isolate.
-Where necessary, for example in a facility with shared living space, additional control measures are put in place. - Infection prevention and control measures.
-These measure include on-site inspections, follow-up on inspection recommendations, on-site and or/virtual education and messaging for emergency child care centres, external agents, long term-care homes, retirement homes, group homes, shelters, transitional housing, seasonal farming operations and other congregate living settings. - Testing.
+Where necessary, for example in a facility with shared living space, additional control measures are put in place.

+Infection prevention and control measures:

+Testing.
 Three COVID-19 assessment centres operated by York Region hospitals were set up in 2020 and continue to operate.
 Public Health is responsible to notify York Region residents of positive results as a first step in case management.
 Public Health also had a lead role working with Paramedic Services and the hospitals to support testing at congregate living homes, including emergency housing and group homes.